umbfyi/umbfyi/data/README.md

 ## `profiles.json`

 The `profiles.json` files is what defines the user profile details for content creators featured in UMB.FYI.
-A profile provides content creators with a dedicated URL that provides an ever updating timeline of all their featured content.
+A profile provides content creators with a dedicated URL that displays an ever updating timeline of all their featured content.

 To add your profile submit a PR with an update to `profiles.json` adding a profile entry to the root array.
 The properties of the profile object are as follows: